 Install GTK, WebKit, other libraries with the following command.

-Install the latest Visual Studio IDE.
-Neutralinojs compilation on Windows will use
+Install the latest Visual Studio IDE with Windows SDK.
+The Neutralinojs compilation process will use the MSVC C++ compiler (aka

 Install Xcode Command Line Tools.